wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

 Internet-Draft              NSEC/NSEC3 usage                   June 2016

+   } else
+   if (SIGNER zone is signed with NSEC3) {
+       // NSEC3 mode

+       ClosestEncloser = Find the closest encloser of QNAME from the cache
+       // to prove the non-existence of QNAME,
        // closest encloser of QNAME must be in the cache

        NextCloserName = the next closer name of QNAME